The Universal Guide to React Architecture

 Principles

 Each rule is a concise, self-contained principle that teaches you how to build better React applications.
 They are straight to the point without unnecessary explanations and noise.
-Each rule is independent, you don't need to read them in a particular order.
-They are usually split in three logical parts:
+Reading them in order helps, but you can use the book as a reference and hop from principle to principle.

 Get the book